 Check out my video on skyrocketing mobile app organic traffic, and pair it with deep linking for mind-blowing results.

-Once a user has narrowed down a few options, they’re naturally going to want to find the best app by comparing them.
+Once a user has narrowed down a few options, they’ll look for their best option by comparing different apps.

-They’ll look at factors such as pricing, ease of use, and features.
+They might look at factors like pricing, ease of use, and features.

-By reducing the number of steps it takes to get to important functions of the app, you’re also decreasing the chance of users bouncing.
+By reducing the steps it takes to get to essential functions of the app, you’re also decreasing the chance of users bouncing.

 The third step in the mobile buyer’s journey is making a decision and commitment to a single app.